php-ru/symfony-docs-ru/best_practices/controllers.rst

 don't think its benefit is worth the magic, and so recommend against using it.

 Most of the time, ``@Template`` is used without any parameters, which makes it more difficult to know which template is being rendered.
-It also makes it less obvious to beginners that a controller should always return a Response object (unless you're using a view layer).
+It also hides the fact that a controller should always return a Response object (unless you're using a view layer).

 What does the Controller look like
 ----------------------------------